-We have implemented stock ownership guidelines under which we expect each non-employee director to beneficially own shares of our common stock with a value equal to five times the annual director retainer, not including meeting or committee chair fees, paid to such director during the previous fiscal year.
+We have implemented stock ownership guidelines under which we expect each non-employee director to beneficially own shares of our common stock with a value equal to five times the annual director cash retainer, not including meeting or committee chair fees, paid to such director during the previous fiscal year.
 The Compensation Committee will measure stock ownership on an annual basis.
 We expect each director to attain the investment level by May 1, 2013, or five years from the date the director first becomes a non-employee director, if later.
-Shares beneficially owned by the director as well as restricted stock units awarded for fiscal year 2009, 2010, and 2011, whether vested or unvested, are included in calculating ownership levels.
-As of May 1, 2011, each non-employee director was on target to achieve the investment level established by the stock ownership guidelines.
+As of May 1, 2012, each non-employee director was on target to achieve the investment level established by the stock ownership guidelines.